The Concerned Architect (ZIO’s Blog)

 ADR stands for architectural decision record, but could just as well stand for archive of design rationale.
 This post is about making ADRs valuable; a...

-Design Practice Repository and Reference: GitPages and eBook Enhanced
+Design Practice Repository and Reference: GitPages Enhanced and eBook Completed

 Our public Design Practice Repository (DPR) and the corresponding eBook at LeanPub collect proven method elements for agile architecting in general and API/service design in...